 Thinking of buying a car?
 You’ll save money, avoid headaches, and get the car you want if you pay attention to buying advice from auto industry insiders and consumer credit experts.

-The first step to getting a good deal on a new or used car is to be informed before you negotiate with a dealer.
-New and used car cost guides are available in bookstores, libraries, and online.
+It’s important to be informed before you negotiate with a dealer.
+New and used car cost guides are available in bookstores, libraries and online.
 These will help you research prospective models, their factory invoice prices, and the costs of various options.

 Once you’ve decided on a car and agreed on a price, there are other expenses to keep in mind.
 Financing costs will depend on the amount and term of the loan, interest rate, and type of loan.
 Additionally, there are insurance costs which vary widely depending upon the type of car, location, and coverage.
 Finally, there’s depreciation — the biggest cost of owning a new car.
 With some new cars dropping in value by as much as 20% in the first year on the road, it pays to do your homework on the car you want.

 First, decide what kind of vehicle you need.
 What you choose is entirely up to you, but a little red sports car is probably unwise if you drive clients around or ferry four kids to soccer games.
 Similarly, think hard before you pay extra for a four-wheel drive sports utility vehicle if it seldom snows where you live and your only off-road driving is in shopping mall parking lots.